Savanamed/pycaprio/docs/api/formats.md

 # List of formats

-Documents, annotations and exports can be downloaded/created with different formats.
+Documents, annotations and exports can be downloaded/created in different formats.

 INCEpTION doesn't specify in their documentation which formats are supported, but the following have been found and included in `pycaprio`: